Carrington Park - Enviro-scape Master Plan

 Re the 3 options presented in the current community engagement: 1) Will the basket ball court be separately fenced off from the playground?
 Currently playground users are mostly toddlers.
 Current basket ball court users are mostly teenage boys and men.
 Two incompatible groups when basketballs start flying around.
 2) Options 2 and 3 seek to incorporate almost all the shady areas (near to the Broome St end of the park) into the playground area meaning the dog park will have limited natural shade.
 Many dog owners spend 30-60 minutes at the park each day so having shaded areas is vital.
 3) All Fencing and Gate options must ensure the dog area is fully enclosed.
 Quite a few visitors to the dog park are elderly.
 If they are not confident their dog is contained in the park it will decrease their willingness to bring their dog to the park.
 The park serves as dog socialisation but also a vital social outlet for older residents, especially men who congregate in the morning and afternoon to chat.

-Sarah Bentley asked over 6 years ago
+Sarah Bentley asked about 7 years ago

 Thank you for your question and comments.
 The basketball court will be fenced on two sides, the road side behind the basketball tower and the playground side to ensure the basketball does not impact on the road or the playground.